Dark Matter-admixed Rotating White Dwarfs as Peculiar Compact Objects: Stability Analysis

 An issue of concern is whether DMRWDs are stable against secular instability.
 When secular instability sets in, the star evolves until it reaches the point for dynamical instability, where it is unstable against gravitational collapse \citep{2003LRR.....6....3S}.
 As pointed out by \citet{1988ApJ...325..722F} and \citet{2013ApJ...762..117B}, a turning-point method could be used to identify the onset of secular instability:

-Here, $\rho_{c}$ is the NM central density.
+Here, the NM central density is $\rho_{c}$.
 It has been shown that rotating WDs in the Newtonian regime are stable against secular instability \citep{1968ApJ...151.1089O, 2013ApJ...762..117B}.
 We show the total mass against $\rho_{c}$ for DMRWDs for different $\epsilon$ in Figure \ref{fig:mrho}, together with constant $J$ contour lines.
-We do not observe any local extremum for constant $J$ lines, and thus we can conclude that DMRWDs are also stable against secular instability.
+We do not observe any local extremum for constant $J$ lines, and thus we can conclude that DMRWDs are also stable against secular instability in the Newtonian framework.
 We also arrive at the same conclusion for differentially rotating models.
+We note that general-relativistic effects would destabilize static and rotating WDs \citep{2013ApJ...762..117B}.
+Therefore, changes to this set of results are expected in the general-relativistic framework.
+In particular, it would be interesting to investigate whether admixing DM would postpone or advance the critical point of instability or even create more than one instability point.